Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Finding compatible and induced matching functions

-In this section, we prove that the matching induced by the vineyard algorithm~\cite{cohen-steinerVinesVineyardsUpdating2006} is an exact matching for multipersistence modules computed from simplicial complexes (although this seems to be common knowledge, we could not find a proof of this result in the literature).
-We first recall the basic notions of persistent homology from simplicial complexes in Section~\ref{subsubsec:simplicial_homology}, and then provide an analysis of the vineyard algorithm in Section~\ref{subsubsec:vineyard}.
+In this section, we show that the matching function associated to the vineyards algorithm for simplicial complexes is compatible, for small enough $\delta$ and $n=2$.
+This section is quite technical and can be skipped by readers who are most interested in the general exposition.
+Since vineyards are heavily based on simplicial homology, we first recall the basics of persistent homology from simplicial complexes in Section~\ref{subsubsec:simplicial_homology}.
+Then, we provide an analysis of the vineyards algorithm in Section~\ref{subsubsec:vineyard}.